GiovannaTheo/battleship/README.md

 ```
   .
 Sort out classes
+      - player
+      - grid
+      - boat (which generalizes the three classes aircraft carrier, torpedo boat and cruiser)
+      - gameState
   .
 Sort out methods() for each class
   .
 Determine who needs to work with who
   .
 Sort out attributes for each method